A new economic model for AI-native markets

 Traditional ecommerce was built for people navigating storefronts.
 AI-native commerce is built for agents expressing intent, evaluating constraints, negotiating terms, and coordinating fulfillment.

 The primary economic actor is no longer always the human user or the merchant.
-Increasingly, it is an authorized software agent acting within explicit boundaries on behalf of humans, organizations, workflows, and other systems.
+Increasingly, it is an agent acting within explicit boundaries on behalf of humans, organizations, workflows, and other systems.

 The inversion